Keith Rayner (psychologist)

-Keith Rayner (June 20, 1943 – January 21, 2015) was a cognitive psychologist best known for pioneering modern eye-tracking methodology in reading and visual perception.
+Keith Rayner (June 20, 1943 – January 21, 2015) was an American cognitive psychologist best known for pioneering modern eye-tracking methodology in reading and visual perception.

 Early life

 Keith Rayner was born on June 20, 1943, in Dover, England, to William Thomas and Olive Stock Rayner.
 The family emigrated to the United States in 1949 and settled in Salt Lake City, Utah.
 He served a mission with the LDS Church to England from 1962 to 1964 and married Susan Rae Knight on December 16, 1966, at the Salt Lake Temple.

 Education and career

 Rayner obtained his B.S. and M.S. degrees in psychology at the University of Utah and subsequently earned a Ph.D. in cognitive psychology from Cornell University with thesis titled The Perceptual Span and Peripheral Cues in Reading.

 In 1973, he was appointed as an assistant professor of education, psychology, and visual science at University of Rochester.
 From there, he moved to the University of Massachusetts Amherst in 1978.
 In 2008, Rayner moved to University of California, San Diego, where he held the position of Atkinson Family Professor of Psychology.

 Rayner was the editor of the Journal of Experimental Psychology: Learning, Memory, and Cognition from 1990 to 1995 and editor of Psychological Review from 2004 to 2010.